Gravinium-VR/.github/profile/README.md

 ## Gravinium

-We are a team of two working to create new VR experiences blah blah blah.
-No one wants to hear the corpo talk.

 Here on GitHub, you can find our public project boards and anything we decide to open-source.

 You can find more info on our website [gravinium.org](https://gravinium.org)